Jill Lorraine Jones

 Mae'r cynnwys hwn ar gael yn Saesneg yn unig.

-I am a second year PhD student with a special interest in encouraging diversity within the business community.
-My research focuses on gender and the provision of finance to early-stage business ventures, as difficulties in accessing funding has been identified as a major barrier to growth for female entrepreneurs.
+I am a third year PhD student with a special interest in encouraging diversity within the business community.
+My research focuses on gender and the provision of finance to entrepreneurial ventures.

 I firmly believe in the importance of engagement between various stakeholders in the entrepreneurial ecosystem and the dissemination of academic research findings to the wider community.
 I am actively involved in both local and national industry events and also participate in events at Cardiff University.

-In November 2019, I was pleased to be a panellist at an event giving local entrepreneurs the opportunity to pitch for equity funding and support: https://twitter.com/hashtag/pitchitvalleys
+In November 2019, I was pleased to be a panellist at an event giving local entrepreneurs the opportunity to pitch for equity funding and support.

 I represented The College of Arts, Humanities and Social Sciences in the Rising Stars of Research public event: https://www.cardiff.ac.uk/events/view/2486306-rising-stars-of-research